Discrete Linear Canonical Transform on Graphs: Uncertainty Principle and Sampling: Acknowledgments

 \section{Acknowledgments}

 This work were supported by the National Natural Science Foundation of China [No. 62171041], the BIT Research and Innovation Promoting Project [No.2023YCXY053], and Natural Science Foundation of Beijing Municipality [No. 4242011].
-The authors would like to thank Linyu Peng, Associate Professor in the Department of Mechanical Engineering, Faculty of Science and Technology, Keio University, for his careful guidance.
+The authors would like to thank the editor, reviewers, and Prof. Linyu Peng of Keio University for their comments that improved the technical quality of this work.

 \

 \

 \